anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.
+Quote: It isn't where you come from, it's where you're going that counts.

-By: John Steinbeck
+By: Ella Fitzgerald